All that riding and roping make cowboys work up an appetite as big as a western Oklahoma sunset. Heres the inside scoop on where to get your fill.

-The Clanton clan has been making chicken fried steak in Vinita since 1927, and you won’t find much better than at Clanton's Cafe.
-Order one, and you’ll know you’ve been fed.
+The Clanton clan has been making chicken fried steak in Vinita since 1927, and you won’t find much better than at Clanton's Café on Route 66.
 The steak is hand-pressed, grilled and smothered in creamy white gravy.
-They claim the recipe hasn’t really changed since Sweet Tater Clanton started the business as The Busy Bee.
-The mashed potatoes are pretty good, too, and if you’re adventurous you can try the calf fries.
+They claim the recipe hasn’t really changed since Sweet Tater Clanton started the business over 80 years ago.
+If you’re feeling adventurous, try the calf fries.

 Part saloon, part dance hall, part restaurant and all cowboy is a great way to describe Toby Keith’s I Love This Bar and Grill.
 Located in the Bricktown Entertainment District, Oklahoma City’s nightlife hotspot, the restaurant is your one-stop-shop for all palates.
 You can sample everything from ribs and chicken fried steak to a 10-ounce sirloin and a 20-ounce bone-in ribeye.
 The smoked prime rib is a house specialty, starting at eight ounces and going up to whatever your stomach can hold.